 Factors such as the car’s traveling speed at the time of the accident and the angle at which the impact occurs can influence the kinds of injuries you sustain.
 The extent of car accident injuries can also be affected by airbag deployment, the direction the passengers are facing at the moment of impact, and whether or not they are wearing seatbelts.

-Generally, the nature and severity of a car accident determines the type of injuries that are sustained.
+Generally, the nature and severity of a car accident determine the type of injuries that are sustained.
 While different kinds of impacts can result in a wide range of injuries, the pain and stiffness associated with whiplash is a common complaint among car accident victims.
 Many people also frequently experience back pain after a car accident.

-Even if you’re not experiencing any discomfort right away, getting evaluated by an Orthopedic Doctor soon after an accident occurs can help to rule out subtle forms of trauma that could cause more serious problems if not treated promptly.
+Even if you’re not experiencing any discomfort right away, getting evaluated by an Atlanta Orthopedic Doctor soon after an accident occurs can help to rule out subtle forms of trauma that could cause more serious problems if not treated promptly.
 An impact of just 5mph is enough to misalign the spine, setting the stage for later health issues if left uncorrected.

 The neck is often the first place people experience pain after an auto accident.
 While the seatbelt holds the body in place, the sudden back-and-forth movement from the impact causes hyperextension of the muscles, ligaments, and tendons in the neck.
 Known as whiplash, this motion stretches the soft, connective tissues beyond their natural limits and frequently results in neck pain and stiffness in the days and weeks following a collision.